Diés Iraé: Distribution

+Home media

+The digital rights of the film were acquired by JioHotstar and ManoramaMAX.
+Diés Iraé began streaming on JioHotstar worldwide and on ManoramaMAX (outside India) from 5 December 2025.

 Reception

 Critical reception

 Diés Iraé received positive reviews from critics.

+Janani K. of India Today rated the film 3.5/5 stars and wrote, "Director Rahul Sadasivan's Diés Iraé, starring Pranav Mohanlal and Gibin Gopinath, is an immersive horror thriller that is intelligent and never takes the audience for granted.
+With top-notch making, 'Dies Irae' is a fitting addition to Rahul Sadasivan's filmography."
+Sajin Shrijith of The Week rated the film 4.5/5 stars and wrote, "After Bhoothakaalam and Bramayugam, director Rahul Sadasivan outdoes himself with a trippy, one-of-a-kind horror experience that dares to take some unprecedented leaps."

-Anandu Suresh of The Indian Express rated the film 4/5 stars and wrote, "One of the major factors that makes Diés Iraé a magnificent horror thriller is that Rahul hasn’t tried to 'scare the audience' all the time.
+Anandu Suresh of The Indian Express rated the film 4/5 stars and wrote, "One of the major factors that makes Diés Iraé a magnificent horror thriller is that Rahul hasn't tried to 'scare the audience' all the time.
 Yes, there are a few jump scares and startling moments, but they only help amplify what the director has already set.
 Instead of shocking viewers, Rahul has made the movie slither under their skin step by step, each move sending a shiver down their spine.
 Rather than petrifying, he has focused on making the audience writhe, ensuring that the sensation lingers."

-Vishal Menon of The Hollywood Reporter India described the film as the "arrival of a modern master of horror" and wrote, "The horrors of Rahul Sadasivan’s work go beyond jump scares and camera tricks, taking you to places in your head you never wanted to go to."

-Janani K. of India Today rated the film 3.5/5 stars and wrote, "Director Rahul Sadasivan's Diés Iraé, starring Pranav Mohanlal and Gibin Gopinath, is an immersive horror thriller that is intelligent and never takes the audience for granted.
-With top-notch making, 'Dies Irae' is a fitting addition to Rahul Sadasivan's filmography."

-Sajin Shrijith of The Week rated the film 4.5/5 stars and wrote, "After Bhoothakaalam and Bramayugam, director Rahul Sadasivan outdoes himself with a trippy, one-of-a-kind horror experience that dares to take some unprecedented leaps."

 S. R. Praveen of The Hindu called Diés Iraé "one of the finest horror films in Malayalam."
 She wrote that the film "crafts a chilling horror experience that transforms everyday moments into sources of dread, further proving his greatness in the genre".

+Vishal Menon of The Hollywood Reporter India described the film as the "arrival of a modern master of horror" and wrote, "The horrors of Rahul Sadasivan's work go beyond jump scares and camera tricks, taking you to places in your head you never wanted to go to."

 Box office

-In its opening weekend, Diés Iraé collected ₹15.38 crore from Kerala and ₹4.31 crore from India, totalling ₹19.69 crore.
-On day three, the film earned approximately ₹39 crore in total.
-By sixth day, the film crossed over ₹50 crore from the global box office.
+In its 3-day opening weekend, Diés Iraé collected ₹15.38 crore from Kerala and ₹4.31 crore from Rest of India, totalling ₹19.69 crore domestically and further collections came from overseas to approximately ₹39 crore worldwide.
+By sixth day, the film crossed ₹50 crore from the global box office.
+In 18 days, Diés Iraé has earned ₹80.1 crore worldwide with an India gross collection of ₹47.1 crore and an overseas total of ₹33 crore, concluding at ₹82 crore.

-Shared universe

-The film shares its universe directly with Bhoothakaalam and purportedly to Bramayugam.
-Saiju Kurup's character George from Bhoothakaalam appears at the end, referencing Shane Nigam's and Revathy's characters.
-Hinted through the ancestral photos in Madhusudhanan's house, the film connects to Bramayugam, as Gibin Gopinath's Madhusudhanan Potti is portrayed as the last descendant of a family of exorcists—sharing the surname and vocation of Mammootty's character Koduman Potti from Bramayugam.